Zachry L. Waterson, D.O., F.A.A.F.P., Family Medicine Residency Director & Director of Osteopathic Medical Education

 Ashraf H. Hanna, MD, Assistant Director

 My first love in the medical profession was teaching and that continues to this day.
 I have been teaching at Fort Wayne Medical Education Program since arriving in Indiana in 1979.
-In tandem with that, I have been Course Director for the Freshman course “Introduction to Clinical Medicine” since 1980 at Fort Wayne’s regional center of Indiana University School of Medicine as a Clinical Professor.
+In tandem with that, I have been teaching since 1980 at Fort Wayne’s regional center of Indiana University School of Medicine as a Clinical Professor.
 I am boarded in Family Medicine and Emergency Medicine.
 I was course director for the first ACLS course in Fort Wayne in 1979 and the first ATLS course in Indiana in 1982.
 I currently am responsible for Family Medicine Indiana University School of Medicine Junior Clerkship and Senior Elective programs at FWMEP.

 I was born in England and spent my formative educational years in Toronto.
 I am an avid Toronto Blue Jays fan and was fortunate to have attended all their playoff games of their back-to-back World Series Championships in 1992 and 1993.
-I enjoy my schedule that allows spending time at my beach house in Florida, working in my flower gardens, and running 2 miles daily.
+I enjoy my schedule that allows spending time at my beach house in Florida, working in my flower gardens, biking 6 miles daily.

 Matt Hess, MD, Assistant Director

 I received my medical degree from Alexandria University in Egypt and completed my residency here at Fort Wayne Medical Education Program.
 Although from New Jersey, I loved it here in Fort Wayne and loved the program so much that I joined the teaching staff right out of residency, first as a volunteer and then as an Assistant Director.
 I have my own solo private practice and enjoy practicing OB and office procedures as part of the full scope of family medicine.